ddev/ddev/docs/users/troubleshooting.md

 <a name="container-restarts"></a>
 ## DDEV-Local reports container restarts and does not arrive at "ready"

-### Restarts of the database container
+## Restarts of the database container

-We've seen cases where this is caused by old databases that are not compatible with the current version of MariaDB that DDEV-Local is using.
-See [issue](https://github.com/drud/ddev/issues/615) for more information.
-The simple fix is to

-Note: Your project database will be destroyed by this procedure.
+The most common cause of the database container not coming up is a damaged database, so the mariadb server daemon is unable to start.
+This is typically caused by an unexpected docker event like system shutdown or docker exit which doesn't give the db container time to clean up and close connections.
+See [issue](https://github.com/drud/ddev/issues/748).
+In general, the easiest fix is to destroy and reload the database from either a database dump or a ddev snapshot.
+Otherwise, that issue has more ambitious approaches that may be taken if you have neither.
+But the easiest approach is this, which *will destroy and then reload your project database*:

-1. `ddev remove --remove-data`
+1. `ddev remove --remove-data --omit-snapshot`
-2. rm -r .ddev (removes the config.yaml and docker-compose.yml and any custom nginx/php/mariadb config you may have added.
-It makes sense to make a backup of these before proceeding.)
+2. mv .ddev .ddev.bak (renames the directory with config.yaml and docker-compose.yml and any custom nginx/php/mariadb config you may have added.
+Renaming it means .)
+3. `ddev config`
-3. `ddev start`
+4. `ddev start`
-4. `ddev import-db` if you have a db to import
+5. `ddev import-db` or `ddev restore-snapshot <snapshot-name>` if you have a db to import or a snapshot to restore.

-### Restarts of the web container
+Another approach to destroying the database is to destroy the docker volume where it is =stored with `docker volume rm <projectname>-mariadb`

+## "web service unhealthy" or "web service starting" or exited

-The most common cause of the web container restarting is a user-defined .ddev/nginx-site.conf or .ddev/apache/apache-site.conf - Please rename these to <xxx_site.conf> during testing.
+The most common cause of the web container being unhealthy is a user-defined .ddev/nginx-site.conf or .ddev/apache/apache-site.conf - Please rename these to <xxx_site.conf> during testing.
 To figure out what's wrong with it after you've identified that as the problem, use `ddev logs` and review the error.

-Changes to .ddev/nginx-site.conf and .ddev/apache/apache-site.conf take effect only when you do a `ddev restart` or the equivalent.
+Changes to .ddev/nginx-site.conf and .ddev/apache/apache-site.conf take effect only when you do a `ddev rm && ddev start` or the equivalent.

 ## No input file specified (404) or Forbidden (403)